Market at East End, a pop-up shop located in McKinney, TX

 The Market at East End was a huge success!
 I will never forget opening the barn doors on Saturday morning to hundreds of attendees searching for their own treasures.
 By the end of the day, the shelves were looking empty and boldly printed sold stickers covered the majority of price tags.

 So, we have decided to do it again!
 Robert and I have booked our trip back England, and this time we will be heading to one of the largest antique markets in the UK; weaving our way through the countryside villages of the Cotswolds and Wales to shop antique centers and scour reclamation yards.

 Our container should arrive some time in November (fingers crossed) and we will be joined again by local makers and our family of vendors for a special Holiday Market at East End in early December.
 Until then, make sure you are a part of the East End Newsletter to receive the official invitation.
 Join the List HERE.

-On a side note, if you have regret not scooping up that special piece, we’ll be opening our online shop soon with national shipping and local pickup.
+On a side note, if you have regret not scooping up that special piece, Shop Online.
 You don’t want to miss out on a treasure twice.
-Online shop details will be announced soon.

 Until next time!